-What stands out?
-It is the best portable Humminbird fish finder for the money with decent depth capacity of 600 feet and light weight of 2 pounds that suits kayaks, canoes, and small boats and.
+What we liked: It is the best portable Humminbird fish finder for the money with decent depth capacity of 600 feet and light weight of 2 pounds that suits kayaks, canoes, and small boats and.
 It is available with 3 alarms, down imaging function, and narrow and wide beam options.

-What cons did we manage to find?
-Although marketed as having GPS, it lacks that function as well as side scan imaging.
+What could be better: Although marketed as having GPS, it lacks that function as well as side scan imaging.
 The screen is also fairly small.

 Humminbird ICE-55 features a bright 3-color optic flasher, which displays information on the fish, lure, and the bottom in real time.